joshgrib/2017S-coursework/cs392a/notes/midterm1/notes.md

-# Systems Programming
+# Systems Programming - Bits to Machine Code

-Midterms "test your understanding of the concepts and the mathematical principles".
+Midterm will "test your understanding of the concepts and the mathematical principles".

 ## 01-overview.pdf